 It continues with a brilliant idea

 Notably, the latter two along with some realignment of Lego’s business and manufacturing helped Lego return from a bit of s slump in the early 90s – which is largely inconceivable considering their success in the present day.
-What’s more, as we have all grown up with Lego in one way or another, the love and nostalgia that we all have for the products are passed down through the generations.
-This has given Lego real sticking power as it appeals to children and adults alike.

 - Establishment of an R+D wing in the company to keep manufacturing methods up to date